Karthickk-Rajah/angularclone/README.md

-Angular clone site to understand the routing and modules
+Angular clone site to understand the routing, modules and components